 Portuguese residents cannot use Madeiran offshore trusts.
 The law forbids a trust to hold immovable property situated in Portugal and to have either a settlor or a beneficiary who is a Portuguese resident.

-All trust property must be based outside Portugal and all trust income must be derived from non-Portuguese sources if the favorable taxation regime governing entities licensed to operate under the Free Trade Zone Legislation of Madeira is to apply.
+All trust property must be based outside Portugal and all trust income must be derived from non-Portuguese sources if the favourable taxation regime governing entities licensed to operate under the Free Trade Zone Legislation of Madeira is to apply.

 Where trust income arises in Portugal, it is taxable in the hands of the trustees as if the trustees were both legally and beneficially entitled to the income.
 The reasoning behind this principle is that Portuguese law does not recognize the concept of a trust and so does not recognize the distinction between legal and beneficial ownership for the purposes of taxation.